plus3it/terraform-aws-watchmaker/modules/win-instance/README.md

 # Terraform Module - Watchmaker Windows Instance

-This module utilizes the Terraform Cloudformation data source in conjunction with a AWS Cloudformation template to deploy a Watchmaker Windows instance.
+This module utilizes the Terraform Cloudformation data source in conjunction with an AWS Cloudformation template to deploy a Watchmaker Windows instance.